hbhbhbac/Neural-Machine-Translation/README.md

 Furthermore, these data have been splitted out so as to get the training and test data in to two seperated csv files.

-Training the network with few training is already producing very promising results on test data.
+Training the network with few training data is already producing very promising results on test data.

 ![results](https://user-images.githubusercontent.com/1300982/77026074-0f898080-6993-11ea-9d56-2dc5b8100051.png)